kiarakoval/OSM_Detailers/README.md

 # OSM Building Tools for Houdini

-A set of lightweight Houdini tools for adding details to OSM (OpenStreeMap) data.
+A set of procedural Houdini tools for adding details to OSM (OpenStreeMap) data.
 ---

 ## Tools Included